 A Gas Safe-registered engineer inspects and tests all applicable appliances and systems.
 Following a successful inspection, a Gas Safety Certificate is issued to confirm that the current safety regulations have been followed.
 Landlords must give a copy of the certificate to the tenants and keep the records for legal purposes.
 In turn, this certification plays an important role in tenant safety, as well as demonstrating responsible property management.

-Portable Appliance Testing applies when landlords are providing electrical appliances within a rental property.
+Portable Appliance Testing (PAT) ensures the electrical appliances you provide in a rental property (such as kettles, microwaves, and fridges) remain safe for tenant use.
 This includes things like kettles, microwaves, fridges, and other equipment that you plug in.
 PAT testing allows us to make sure appliances are still fit for continued use.

 We inspect and test appliances in order to find damage, wear or electrical faults.
 In furnished properties, certification helps to support a landlord’s duty of care.
 PAT testing is not a legal requirement in all domestic rentals, but landlords are strongly advised to arrange it.
 Commercial properties typically need PAT testing for workplace safety regulations, with testing frequency determined by usage and environmental conditions.

 Emergency lighting certification verifies the proper functionality of emergency lighting systems during the failure of the power supply system.
-This is a requirement commonly placed on HMOs, commercial premises and buildings which have shared escape routes.
+This is a strict legal requirement commonly placed on HMOs, commercial premises, and apartment blocks across London which have shared escape routes.

 We perform emergency lighting system tests to be sure that these systems provide adequate illumination for safe evacuation.
 Inspections are based on British Standards and cover functional and duration testing.
 Certification defines that systems meet performance requirements and are reliable when called for.
 Regular testing and certification are ways of ensuring that landlords uphold obligations to safety and risk reduction in an emergency situation.

 Fire alarm inspection and certification is the way to ensure detection and warning systems are operating correctly within a property.
-These inspections have a crucial role to play in HMOs, shared accommodation and higher-risk premises.
+Regular inspections are mandatory to remain compliant with BS 5839.
+These inspections play a crucial role in protecting HMOs, shared accommodation, and higher-risk London premises.

 We inspect fire alarm systems to ensure proper operation, audibility and system integrity.
 Certification is a measure of reassurance to know that systems are operating as they are meant to and that they are meeting current safety expectations.
 Regular inspections are mandatory for HMOs and commercial buildings to remain compliant with BS 5839.
 Fire risk and protection of occupants through early warning and good fire detection.

 A Fire Risk Assessment determines the hazard of fire and risk in a building.
-UK fire safety legislation means landlords, building owners and managing agents are required to undertake assessments in a large number of commercial properties and shared residential premises.
+UK fire safety legislation requires landlords, building owners, and managing agents to undertake PAS 79 assessments for commercial properties and shared residential premises across the M25 area.

 We inspect the layout of the property, occupancy and the existing fire safety measures.
 The assessment identifies risks and offers practical terms of control to mitigate potential hazards.
 Fire Risk Assessments need to be reviewed and updated regularly, and especially after any changes are made to the building or the occupancy.
 This process facilitates continuous compliance and fire safety management.

-We issue landlord safety certificates against relevant up-to-date UK legislation and recognised safety standards.
-Electrical inspections are by BS 7671 and Part P of the Building Regulations.
+As dual-certified NICEIC Electricians and Gas Safe Engineers, we issue landlord safety certificates against the latest UK legislation.
+All electrical inspections adhere strictly to BS 7671 and Part P of the Building Regulations, ensuring total safety for your rented properties.
 These standards are the criteria for electrical safety in the rented properties.

 Where required, we carry out inspections and tests to ensure the condition and compliance of systems.
 A certification is issued only after the assessment is successfully completed.
 This documentation is clear evidence of compliance and meets legal and professional requirements.
 Landlords can use our certificates for regulatory purposes, as tenancy guarantees, and property management records.